-Net Sales will exclude Licensed Product transferred or disposed for consideration (including non-monetary consideration) that is less than the Licensed Product's cost of goods (collectively, "Non-Commercial Sales"); in each case, such Licensed Product will be reported on the royalty report as Non-Commercial Sales for such period when such Licensed Products are so transferred or disposed of.
+Net Sales will exclude any Licensed Product transferred or disposed of as samples or for clinical trials or at or below costs of goods therefor for any so-called treatment investigational new drug sales, named patient sales, expanded access program, compassionate or emergency use sales or pre-license sales made for non-commercial, compassionate purpose, or any indigent program or promotional or educational purposes (collectively, "Non-Commercial Sales"); in each case with respect to such Licensed Product and are reported on the royalty report for such period when such Licensed Products are so transferred or disposed of.
 Net Sales will be calculated in accordance with the standard internal policies and procedures of the Selling Party.
 For purposes of calculating Net Sales, all Net Sales shall be converted into U.S. dollars.
-"Royalty Term" means, on a Licensed Product-by-Licensed Product and country-by-country basis, the royalty term will commence on the First Commercial Sale of a Licensed Product in any country and continue until the latest of (a) the date on which such Licensed Product is no longer Covered by a Valid Claim in the country in which the manufacture or sale occurs; (b) the [x] year anniversary of the First Commercial Sale of such Licensed Product in the country in which the sale occurs.
-Minimum Annual Royalty 17 Licensee shall pay Licensor Minimum Annual Royalties as set forth below.
-Earned royalties paid during a given CY may be used as credit against the Minimum Annual Royalty due for that same CY, but cannot be used as credit against a Minimum Annual Royalty obligation owed for any other CY. • [First full CY] after Effective Date: [\$] • [Second through fourth full CYs after Effective Date]: [\$] • [Fifth full CY after Effective Date and each CY thereafter until First Commercial Sale]: [\$] • [First CY after First Commercial Sale and each CY thereafter]: [\$)] 18 Royalty Stacking19 Licensee will be entitled to deduct, from the cumulative royalties otherwise due Licensor in respect of Net Sales of Licensed Products, [X%]20 of all such royalties paid or payable by Selling Party(ies) to one or more third parties in respect of such Licensed Products if, in the absence of a license, sublicense, acquisition or access to a third party's intellectual property rights, the researching, discovering, developing, manufacturing/making, having made, using, marketing, selling, offering to sell, having sold, importing, exporting, distributing, renting, licensing to end-users or leasing of a Licensed Product would or may infringe or misappropriate such intellectual property rights.
+"Royalty Term" means, on a Licensed Product-by-Licensed Product and country-by-country basis, the royalty term will commence on the First Commercial Sale of a Licensed Product in any country and continue until the latest of (a) the date on which such Licensed Product is no longer Covered by a Valid Claim in the country in which the manufacture or sale occurs; (b) the expiration of Regulatory Exclusivity for such Licensed Product in the country in which the sale occurs; 20 and (c) the [x] year anniversary of the First Commercial Sale of such Licensed Product in the country in which the sale occurs.
+Minimum Annual Royalty Licensee shall pay Licensor Minimum Annual Royalties as set forth below.
+Earned royalties paid during a given CY may be used as credit against the Minimum Annual Royalty due for that same CY, but cannot be used as credit against a Minimum Annual Royalty obligation owed for any other CY. • [First full CY] after Effective Date: [\$] • [Second through fourth full CYs after Effective Date]: [\$] • [Fifth full CY after Effective Date and each CY thereafter until First Commercial Sale]: [\$] • [First CY after First Commercial Sale and each CY thereafter]: [\$)] Royalty Stacking 22 Licensee will be entitled to deduct, from the cumulative royalties otherwise due Licensor in respect of Net Sales of Licensed Products, [X%] 23 of all such royalties paid or payable by Selling Party(ies) to one or more third parties in respect of such Licensed Products if, in the absence of a license, sublicense, acquisition or access to a third party's intellectual property rights, the researching, discovering, developing, manufacturing/making, having made, using, marketing, selling, offering to sell, having sold, importing, exporting, distributing, renting, licensing to end-users or leasing of a Licensed Product would or may infringe or misappropriate such intellectual property rights.
 In no event will such deduction reduce any royalty payments to be made by Licensee by more than [X%] for any calendar quarter; and provided, further, that any reduction, or portion thereof, may be carried forward for use in a future calendar quarter.
-With respect to any third-party exclusive licensors, the foregoing royalty stacking provisions will only apply in the event such third party exclusive licensors receiving royalties of [x]%] are also subject to similar royalty stacking provisions.21
+With respect to any third party exclusive licensors, the foregoing royalty stacking provisions will only apply in the event such third party exclusive licensors receiving royalties of [x]%] are also subject